crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 ## Simple programs to use in a shell

-- You are now connected to a computer running a specific operating system called [CentOS](https://en.wikipedia.org/wiki/CentOS).
-This is a variant of Linux just as Ubuntu, Fedora, etc. Most commands you'd find for any Linux operating system should work here too.
+- You are now connected to a computer running a specific operating system called [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu).
+This is a variant of Linux just as CentOS, Fedora, etc. Most commands you'd find for any Linux operating system should work here too.
 Hence, it should be easy to google things!

 We will now explore a series of simple commands.